 The Group serves one segment, which is inherent in the way Executive Management considers and operates the Company.
-The costs related to the main nature of the business, being development and production of robots for the educational sector, are not attributable to any specific revenue stream or customer type and are therefore borne centrally.
+The costs related to the main nature of the business, being development, production and delivering robots and Smart Classroom solutions, are not attributable to any specific revenue stream or customer type and are therefore borne centrally.
 The results of the single reporting segment, comprising the entire company, are shown in the statements of comprehensive income.